seahyinghang8/asst2/README.md

   - Busy-waiting (a.k.a. spin-waiting)
   - Use of Thread.sleep()
   - Locks held during I/O
-  - Excessive coarse-grained locking (e.g grabing a global lock on all chat rooms instead of one per chat room)
+  - Excessive coarse-grained locking (e.g grabing a global lock on all chat rooms instead of a lock per chat room)

 ## Extra Credit ##